All final year modules are optional and may include:

 English Language Teaching

-The purpose of the module is to lead you to an understanding of the way in which linguistic theory is applied to the field of language teaching, especially foreign and second-language teaching.
-Although the module does not provide a recognised qualification in TEFL/TESL, it provides a thorough introduction to the theory underlying the subject and gives you an opportunity to relate your theoretical knowledge to pedagogic practice by including an element of fieldwork and data analysis.
-Topics include: differences between first and second-language learning; variation in language learning ability, e.g. social and cultural, as well as individual factors such as personality and intelligence; interlanguage; the meaning of errors; differences between languages and communicative competence.
+The modules the way in which linguistic theory is applied to the field of language teaching, especially foreign and second-language teaching, providing a thorough introduction to the theory underlying the subject and gives you an opportunity to relate theoretical knowledge to pedagogic practice by including an element of fieldwork and data analysis.

 Politics of English